Koha-Community/kohadocs/source/ILL_requests.rst

 Managing ILL requests
 ------------------------

 Click on the ‘Manage request’ button in the final column.
-Depending on the current status of the request you may see some or all of the following buttons:
+Depending on the current status of the request you may see some or all of the following options:

 -  Edit request